angr/angr/docs/advanced-topics/mixins.rst

 ``Base`` class, and by "mixing in" two mixins, we can create the ``FinalClass`` which has the same interface but with additional features.
-This is accomplished through Python's powerful multiple inheritance model, which handles method dispatch by creating a *method resolution order*, or MRO, which is unsuprisingly a list which determines the order in which methods are called as execution proceeds through ``super()`` calls.
+This is accomplished through Python's powerful multiple inheritance model, which handles method dispatch by creating a *method resolution order*, or MRO, which is unsurprisingly a list which determines the order in which methods are called as execution proceeds through ``super()`` calls.
 You can view a class' MRO as such: